 10. Brain games improve working memory or make you smarter

-“Brain games” have become a multimillion-dollar industry, with dubious claims about making people smarter, improving their short-term memory or staving off dementia.
+“Brain games”, through gamification-focused apps, have become a multimillion-dollar industry, with dubious claims about making people smarter, improving their short-term memory or staving off dementia.
 They don’t do any of that.

 “Our findings and previous studies confirm there's very little evidence these types of games can improve your life in a meaningful way," said Walter Boot, an expert on age-related cognitive decline, in a Science Daily article.

 People might get better at specific tasks they perform as part of the game, but that improvement doesn’t transfer to their daily lives or improve their memory or thinking skills overall.
-That’s a useful kernel of information: To improve at a particular task, practice doing that task.
+That’s a useful kernel of information: To improve at a particular task, practice doing that task with spaced repetition.
 And, if you enjoy the brain games, keep playing — just don’t expect it to make you smarter.